alphagov/govuk-developer-docs/source/manual/elasticsearch-dumps.html.md

 /usr/bin/es_dump http://localhost:9200 /var/es_dump
 ```

-The first argument is the elasticsearch instance and the second is the
+The first argument is the Elasticsearch instance and the second is the
 directory in which to store the output.
 The user running the dump needs
 permission to write to this directory.